 Tour de France 2021

-North of our base camp, you will find the Glandon and Madeleine, with the Lacets du Montvernier in between, to the south you’ll find the Télégraphe/Galibier.
+To the north, you will find the Glandon and Madeleine, with the Lacets du Montvernier in between, to the south you’ll find the Télégraphe/Galibier.

 More on this trip here.